cp-algorithms/cp-algorithms/src/combinatorics/inclusion-exclusion.md

 where $0 \le x_i \le 8 ~ (i = 1,2,\ldots 6)$.

 Task: count the number of solutions to the equation.
-This solves, for example: count how many 6-digit (including leading zeros) natural numbers have digits that sum to 20 and only use the digits 0 through 8.

 Forget the restriction on $x_i$ for a moment and just count the number of nonnegative solutions to this equation.
 This is easily done using [Stars and Bars](stars_and_bars.md): we want to break a sequence of $20$ units into $6$ groups, which is the same as arranging $5$ _bars_ and $20$ _stars_: